-Using a crank sharpener requires no particular skill and can be undertaken by a novice.
-Insert the crank sharpener over the chain.
-Wind the crank handle, and the sharpener grips the chain, pulling it towards the cutting tools.
-Most crank sharpeners cut the chain at 25 to 35 degrees, which is the standard-setting.
+Using a crank sharpener doesn’t require existing skills, so it is very beginner-friendly.
+Place the crank sharpener over the chain.
+Wind the crank handle and the sharpener will grip the chain, pulling it toward the cutting tools.
+Most crank sharpeners cut the chain at 25 to 35 degrees, which is the standard setting.

 Method #3: Automatic Sharpener

-Like the crank sharpener, automatic sharpeners sharpen chainsaws.
+Like crank sharpeners, automatic sharpeners are for sharpening chainsaws.
 They work by the chain running along a sharpening block inserted at the tip of the sharpener.
-Like the crank sharpener, the benefits of this method is that you can be in the middle of nowhere and still have a way of sharpening your chainsaw.
+Much like a crank sharpener, this method can be used almost anywhere, so you won’t have to worry about being stuck with a blunt chainsaw while working on a job.

 Using an Automatic Sharpener

-Insert the chainsaw in the sharpener and shut the lid.
-Switch on the chainsaw and give it some revs.
-Now push the tip of the sharpener against a solid and flat surface to bring the semi-circular sharpening block into contact with the saw’s teeth.
+Insert the chainsaw into the sharpener and shut the lid.
+Switch on the chainsaw and rev it.
+Then, push the tip of the sharpener against a solid, flat surface to bring the semi-circular sharpening block into contact with the saw’s teeth.

-Only work in 5-second bursts, with a maximum of 3 contacts, and your blade is sharpened.
-This isn’t the most accurate way to achieve a sharp cutting edge, but you will notice a difference.
+Work in 5-second bursts with a maximum of 3 contacts and your blade should be sharpened.
+This isn’t the most accurate way to achieve a sharper cutting edge but you should still notice a difference when cutting.

 Method #4: Diamond Wheel Sharpeners

-These sharpeners are similar to grinders in that they spin at high speed as you apply the saw blade to the surface.
+These sharpeners are similar to grinders as they spin at high speeds when you press the saw blade against the surface.
 They are typically coated with a 400 diamond grit to sharpen carbide-tipped saw blades.

 Using a Diamond Wheel Sharpener

-As the wheel rotates, apply the saw blade to the surface and start to grind.
-The 400 grit hones the teeth back into shape.
-Don’t press too hard, or you will get an uneven finish.
-It should be done gently and at the same angle as the teeth on the blade.
+As the wheel spins, apply the saw blade to the surface and start to grind it.
+The 400 grit will hone the teeth back into shape.
+Don’t press too hard or you will get an uneven finish.
+Do this gently and try to grind at the same angle as the teeth on the blade.

 How to Sharpen Saw Blades Using a File

-Using a file to sharpen a saw blade is one of the easiest ways to achieve a good result.
+Using a file to sharpen a saw blade is one of the easiest ways to achieve good results.
 Here’s what you will need.

 What You Need

-Examine the teeth.
+Examine the blade’s teeth.
 Are they all the same height?
-If you spot some variations, clamp the saw blade in a vice using a wooden strip to hold the saw blade rigid in the vice.
-Take a double-cut smooth metal file and reduce the height of the teeth that protrude.
+If you notice that some aren’t properly aligned, clamp the blade into a vice with a wooden strip to keep the blade rigid in the vice.
+Use a double-cut smooth metal file to reduce the height of any teeth that stick out too far.

-When you’ve done this, examine the blade for other damage.
-Rust and blemishes can cause the blade to bind in the stock.
+When you have done this, examine the blade for any other damage.
+Rust and blemishes can cause the blade to bind in the stock, making rougher cuts.

 2. Set the Teeth

-You should be checking that the kerf is the correct width.
-Misaligned teeth will cut unevenly no matter how sharp they are.
-A saw set makes this job less painful and ensures the teeth are aligned.
+Check that the kerf is the correct width.
+Misaligned teeth will cut unevenly, regardless of how sharp they are.
+A saw set makes this job much easier and will ensure the teeth are properly aligned.

-A saw set looks like a pair of pliers, with a pivot, long handles at one end, and a set of teeth at the other.
+A saw set resembles a pair of pliers with a pivot, long handles at one end, and a set of teeth at the other.
 Clamp the saw blade in the saw set and adjust the circular hammer disc.
 This tightens and puts pressure on the teeth to bring them into closer alignment.
 Squeeze the handles to bend the tooth.
-Each tooth is bent into shape from the midpoint, with the sets on each side matching.
+Each tooth should be bent into the right shape from the midpoint, with the sets on each side matching.

-Saw sets are easier to use on blades with fewer teeth.
-For blades with a higher tooth count, it is advised to pay to have them sharpened by a professional.
+Saw sets are best suited for blades with fewer teeth.
+For blades with a higher tooth count, it is usually best to pay to have them sharpened by a professional.

-You simply start at one end, positioning the saw set over the first tooth and squeeze.
+Simply start at one end, positioning the saw set over the first tooth, and squeeze.
 The tooth is now set.
-Work along the saw in the same fashion, skipping the next tooth because it faces in the opposite direction.
-Flip the saw blade and start the process again for the teeth positioned in the opposing direction.
+Work along the saw and repeat this process, skipping a tooth each time because it faces in the opposite direction.
+Flip the saw blade and start the process again, this time working on the teeth you skipped previously.

 3. Filing the Teeth

-Choose the right taper file.
+Choose an appropriate taper file.
 Small files suit finer blades with a higher tooth count, while larger files are better for a lower tooth count blade.
-You might want to try a single or a double-cut file for saws with 5 to 7 teeth per inch (TPI).
+We recommend trying a single or a double-cut file for saws with 5 to 7 teeth per inch (TPI).